- Areas of Study

 For details, please contact the SIL-UND Director.

-A scholarship for SIL courses is awarded routinely to students pursuing an M.A. in linguistics at UND who have completed 25 credits of their approved program of study.
-This scholarship can be applied toward the cost of tuition for thesis (4 credits) and 3 other credits of the student's choice.
+A scholarship for SIL courses is awarded routinely to students pursuing an M.A. in linguistics at UND starting with the 26th credit on their approved program of study.
+This scholarship can be applied toward the cost of the "per-credit" tuition for thesis (4 credits) and 3 other credits of the student's choice (after the 25th).

 Federal student aid

 U.S. Federal student aid (FAFSA) can sometimes be used to help pay for SIL-UND.
 To be eligible, you must be currently pursuing a degree at UND or another U.S. institution of higher education.
 You apply for FAFSA grants and loans through the financial aid office of the school where you are doing your degree (your 'home institution').
 If that is not UND, then your home institution needs to be willing to transfer your FAFSA aid benefits to UND (some are willing, others are not), and at some point it will need to make what is called a "Consortium Agreement" with UND to arrange for that transfer.
 When you reach that point, please contact the SIL-UND Director and he will walk you through the rest of the process.